liuyanice/ES2/README.md

 <br/>

 ## Citation
-If you use the proposed framework (or any part of this code in your research) or use these handled datasets, please cite ours paper:
+If you use the proposed framework (or any part of this code in your research) or use these processed datasets, please cite ours paper:

 ## Contact